heiljj/usbip-ice/src/usbipice/worker/README.md

 Set USBIPICE_DATABASE to the [libpg connection string](https://www.postgresql.org/docs/8.0/libpq.html) of the control database.
 Run ```docker compose up```.

 ## With Usbip - local
 Usbip requires a host specific package to function.
-The usbip module can be installed with ```sudo apt install linux-tools[kernel release]```.
+The usbip module can be installed with ```sudo apt install linux-tools-[kernel release]```.
 The kernel release can be found with ```uname -r```.
 Next, the usbip modules need to be loaded.
 These will have to be loaded again after a reboot.
 ```
 sudo modprobe usbip_host
 sudo modprobe usbip_core